tiago123456789/english-language-tutor/README.md

 ## ABOUT

 The project has focus to create a english language tutor to help to improve the speak.

+## HOW TO USE

+- Create n8n account or setup the n8n on your machine
+- Access the n8n app
+- Create a new Workflow
+- After load the Workflow editor select the option to import the file, so select the file **Language_tutor_AI.json**.
+PS: info to setup Telegram or OpenAi are inside the Workflow imported.
+- Active the workflow.
+- Send text or audio message on Telegram bot you created

 ## TECHNOLOGIES